Citizen science project checklist - the ACTION toolkit in a nutshell

 In the second stage, research implementation, the citizen science project is implemented.
 This encompasses three phases:

-During the design phase, projects create their research question, define their methodology, and select or develop appropriate data gathering instruments.
-For example, Citicomplastic decided about the types of composters they would test to try and compost bioplastics.
+During the design phase, projects define their methodology, create tasks for participants, and select or develop appropriate data gathering instruments.

-Citizen engagement, while often focused in the research implementation phase, should ideally happen throughout the phases of the lifecycle.
+Citizen engagement, while often focused in the research implementation phase, should ideally happen throughout the entire project lifecycle.

-The toolkit offers an introductory overview and guidance, a selection of tools, guidelines and recommendations, activities and case studies for each phase, to help CS projects understand and replicate best practice.
+The toolkit offers an introductory overview and guidance, a selection of tools, guidelines and recommendations, and case studies for each phase and stage, to help CS projects understand and replicate best practice.